ParkTaeYonggg/JavaScript_practice/README.md

 # JavaScript_practice

-this repo contains JavaScript, CSS and HTML files that was created when i practiced them.
+this repo contains JavaScript, CSS and HTML files that was created so as for me to practice.

 # hi